jarviscanada/jarvis_data_eng_KarimAbboud/README.md

 **Linux Cluster Resource Monitoring App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_KarimAbboud/tree/master/linux_sql)]: Created and deployed a Linux cluster monitoring agent built on a Docker-contained PostgreSQL database to perform data analysis about node performance.
 Developed a bash script to automate creating/starting/stopping the PSQL Docker container based on arguments to the script.
 Automated the creation of PSQL database tables using a custom DDL script.
 Developed shell scripts to connect to the PSQL database and populate tables using Linux hardware monitoring commands.
 Automated the collection of node usage data on a one-minute interval using crontab.
 Built and manually tested the app in a Google Cloud Platform (GCP) provisioned virtual machine using Rocky Linux 9 as the operating system.

 **Core Java Grep App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_KarimAbboud/tree/master/core_java/grep)]: Developed a Java application that mimics the functionality of Linux's native Grep command to recursively search files and directories to locate matches for a user-provided phrase or regular expression.
 Utilized the standard Maven directory layout in the process of building the application.
 Deployed the application using a Docker container built by an image available through Docker Hub.
 Manually tested the application by comparing its output to the results of Linux's grep command given the same starting directory and search parameters.

+**Core Java Grep App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_KarimAbboud/tree/master/insurance-mongo)]: Developed a Spring Boot API to interface with a car insurance database storing information about people and their vehicle ownership.
+This API features several custom-built calls to MongoDB queries and aggregations to retrieve relevant business data regarding potential customers.
+The application is built using Java and the standard Maven directory layout.
+Postman was used in the process of manual testing to send HTTP requests and verify the efficacy of API calls.

 ## Highlighted Projects